mashanz/portfolio/README.md

 ## Design Chip Tools
 > [Go to Repo](https://github.com/mashanz/Design-Chip-Tools)

+We make custom IC and we have collected freeware tools for it.
+This tools work properly to certain degree and for small projects as `microcontroller` and not as complex as `ARM` or over `16bit Processor`.
+The tools will break if you create high end system.

 ```
 Languages               : Verilog, Python, Java
 Technologies/Frameworks : FPGA, Electric VLSI, iVerilog, Microwind, Yosys